All About Textile and Garment Pressers

 Other Textile or Garment Presser Job Titles

-- Flatwork Finisher
+- Flatwork Presser

 The states with the most job growth for Textile or Garment Presser are Montana, Utah, and Nevada.
 Watch out if you plan on working in Wyoming, Missouri, or Kansas.
 These states have the worst job growth for this type of profession.

-Textile or Garment Presser Average Salary
+Salary for a Textile or Garment Presser

 The salary for Textile and Garment Pressers ranges between about $18,000 and $31,100 a year.